Antelux/ComputerBound/README.md

 Unfortunately, it's required because there's no other way of writing files to the computer.
 Disabling the option gives me access to the io library and some other neat stuff.
 As far as how bad it is?
-For this mod, it should be impossible for any user to access these bindings, even at the administrator level (at least from the vanilla version of the mod).
+For this mod, it should be impossible for any user on a computer in game to access these bindings, even at the administrator level (at least from this version of the mod and, hopefully, all other versions).

 I think I can safely say that even as the mod is, the most harmful thing any user can do to the server is make the computer object crash or temporarily stall other objects running Lua scripts.
 While both these things are annoying, they are far from